Samuel2m/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 x_test.txt
 y_test.txt

-Those tables are merged, then names are attributed to columns.
+The training and test data sets are first binded separately(with cbind) then are merged ina  single dataset with rbind.
+Then, names are attributed to columns.

-##Section 2.
-Extracting only the measurements on the mean and standard deviation for each measurement
+##**Section 2.
+Extracting only the measurements on the mean and standard deviation for each measurement**

-Creation of a logical vector containing TRUE values for the ID, mean and standard deviation columns and FALSE values otherwise.
-This vector is used to keep the wanted columns.
+Creating a logical vector 'logVector' containing TRUE values for the ID, mean and standard deviation columns and FALSE values otherwise.
+This vector is used to subset the wanted columns, we get the dataFinal table.

-Section 3.
-Using descriptive activity names to name the activities in the data set
+**Section 3.
+Using descriptive activity names to name the activities in the data set**

-Merge the data set obtained thus far with the activityType table to get the descriptive activity names
+Merging the dataFinal table with the activityType table to get the descriptive activity names

-Section 4.
-Appropriately labeling the data set with descriptive variable names
+**Section 4.
+Appropriately labeling the data set with descriptive variable names**

-Cleaning the column names thanks to the gsub function to obtain tidy names
+Cleaning the column names thanks to the gsub function to obtain tidy names, and updating the column names of dataFinal with the colnames function.

-Section 5.
-From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject
+**Section 5.
+From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject**

-We only need the average of each variable for each activity and subject in the dataset Then write down the tidy data set in the working directory?
+We only need the average of each variable for each activity and subject in the dataset, we obtain it thanks to the aggregate function.
+Then just writing down the tidy data set in the working directory.